 During his life, Harland David Sanders held numerous jobs.
-He worked as everything from an insurance salesman to filling station operator as well as a steam engine stoker and more.
+He worked as everything from an insurance salesman to filling station operator to steam engine stoker and more.
 During the Great Depression, Sanders started selling fried chicken at a roadside restaurant in Kentucky.
 He realized the concept of restaurant franchising had tremendous potential.
 In 1952, the first Kentucky Fried Chicken (KFC) franchise opened for business in Utah.
 It was an instant success.
 KFC franchise restaurants quickly opened all over the United States and around the world.
 Sanders sold the company in 1964 to a group of investors for $2 million.
-As of 2015, it was estimated there were a combined 20,000 KFC locations in the United States and around the world.
+As of 2020, there are over 24,000 KFC locations around the world.

 Sanders was working at a railroad when he met Josephine King from Jasper, Alabama.
 They were married shortly after meeting.
 This couple had a son who passed away from infected tonsils.
 They also had two daughters named Mildred and Margaret.
 Sanders divorced Josephine in 1947.
 He then married Claudia Ledington-Price in 1949.